In this article, I want to walk you through the Terrestrial Ecosystem & Types of forest in India for the UPSC exam.

-Due to the absence of humus cover, mineral soil surface is heavily trampled when wetness produces puddling of the surface layer.
-In turn it reduces the infiltration of water into the soil and accelerates its runoff, producing drought.
+- Due to the absence of humus cover, the mineral soil surface is heavily trampled when wetness produces puddling of the surface layer.
+In turn, it reduces the infiltration of water into the soil and accelerates its runoff, producing drought.

-Intensive grazing results in increasing areas of bare soil, which creates a new habitat for burrowing animals such as mice, jackrabbits, gophers, prairie dogs, locusts etc., which render large areas of forage lands sterile.
+- Intensive grazing results in increasing areas of bare soil, which creates new habitat for burrowing animals such as mice, jackrabbits, gophers, prairie dogs, locusts, etc., which render large areas of forage lands sterile.

 Distribution: Deserts are hot and low rain areas suffering from water shortage and high wind velocity.
 They show extremes of temperature.
 Globally deserts occupy about 1/7thof the earth’s surface.

 Flora and fauna: Cacti, Acacia, Euphorbia and prickly pears are some of the common desert plants.
 Desert animals include shrew, fox, wood rats, rabbits, camels and goats are common mammals in the desert.
 Other prominent desert animals are, reptiles, and burrowing rodents insects.

 Adaptations: Desert plants are hot and dry conditions.